-I Will Teach Yo o Be Rich At this point, you've learned some of the key systems and strategies you need to create lasting change in your life.
+At this point, you've learned some of the key systems and strategies you need to create lasting change in your life.

 You've also heard from some of the top behavioral change experts out there.

-Now, it's time to apply what you've learned to living a Richer Life.
+Now, I want you to use your new goal setting skills to live an even Richer Life.